kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/intro_jenkin.md

 ![download_jenkin.png](../../../../images/dev_ops/jenkin/download_jenkin.png)

-On different platform they are all different, for instance, I provide the installation in Ubuntu like below.
+On different platforms the installations are all different, for instance, I provide the installation in Ubuntu like below.

 ```
 sudo apt update